mattesmaili/mattesmaili.github.io/_pages/about.md

 ### Theorem of the Week, October 1-4, 2024

-It is my birthweek, so I figured I'd share a cool probability fact: If you have 23 people in a room, there is a $\geq 50\%$ chance that two of them share a birthday!
+It is my birthweek, so I figured I'd share a cool probability fact: If you have 23 people in a room, there is a greater than 50% chance that two of them share a birthday!

 ### Song of the Week, October 1-4, 2024